A new proof of Legendre's theorem on the Diophantine equation $ax^2+by^2+cz^2=0$: Hasse invariant and Jacobi symbol

-Given a ternary quadratic form $f(x,y,z)=ax^2+by^2+cz^2$, the Hasse-Minkowski principle implies the Diophantine equation $f(x,y,z)=0$ has a nonzero solution in $\Q^3$ if and only if it has a nonzero solution in $\Q_p^3$ for all the primes $p$ and in $\R^3$ simultaneously.
-Here, $\Q_p$ is the completion of $\Q$ with respect to the $p$-adic valuation.
-Thus, it's adequate to show that, under the conditions {\bf(A)}-{\bf(B)} of Theorem \ref{LegendreTheorem}, $f(x,y,z)=0$ has nonzero solutions locally everywhere .
+For a given ternary quadratic form $f(x,y,z)=ax^2+by^2+cz^2$, the renowned Hasse-Minkowski principle says that the Diophantine equation $f(x,y,z)=0$ has a nonzero solution in $\Q^3$ if and only if it has a nonzero solution in $\R^3$ and $\Q_p^3$ for every prime $p$, where $\Q_p$ denotes the completion of $\Q$ with respect to the $p$-adic valuation.
+Hence, it is sufficient to prove that, under the conditions {\bf(A)}-{\bf(B)} of Theorem \ref{LegendreTheorem}, $f(x,y,z)=0$ has a nonzero solution locally everywhere.

-In this section, we shall employ an important method, namely the Hasse invariant, to determine if $f(x,y,z)=0$ has a nonzero solution in $\Q_p$.
-Let $m,n$ be two nonzero integers.
-For each prime $p$, the Hilbert symbol $(m,n)_p$ is defined to be $(m,n)_p=1$ if $mx^2+ny^2=1$ has a solution in $\Q_p$, and $(m,n)_p=-1$ otherwise.
-Accordingly, we define the Hasse invariant for $f$ as
+In this section, we use Hasse invariant to determine if $f(x,y,z)=0$ has a nonzero solution in $\Q_p^3$.
+Let $m,n$ be two nonzero integers; for each prime $p$, the Hilbert symbol $(m,n)_p$ is defined as $1$ if $mx^2+ny^2=1$ has a solution $(x,y)\in\Q_p^2$ and $-1$ otherwise.
+Accordingly, the Hasse invariant for $f$ at $p$ is defined to be